dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ![Social Physics from XIII anime #1](/img/posts/2018-12-10-the-analytic-i-ching/b-xiii-social-physics-1.jpg)

 ![Social Physics from XIII anime #2](/img/posts/2018-12-10-the-analytic-i-ching/b-xiii-social-physics-2.jpg)

+[^neuro-social-media]: The constant juxtaposition of the objects
+    mental focus has disastrous long-term effects, psychologically and neurologically.
+When you read a book, you focus on the same categories for hours.
+This protracted investment of time and energy focuses your mind: thus, the information is encoded more deeply and more broadly across the brain.
+For social media, the objects of mental focus are constantly changing in category or topic.
+This is not so bad in small amounts.

+    Another psychological
+    consequence of curated newsfeed content: users don't reinforce behaviors for discernment of content selection.
+If an overwhelming proportion of media consumption habits take place without reinforcement of discernment or content navigation habits, one can expect these behaviors and associated skills to be lacking.
+Without metacognition related to how one is seeking interactive content to interact, your experience is mostly reactive.
+How do you know that the content in your newsfeed respects your interests or relates to your intention for that time spent on social media?
+This passive approach to content navigation entrusts far too much control to exterior interests, whose actions or motives cannot be understood by the user since algorithms operate as a black box.
+Yet privacy concerns prevent FB from yielding most data to private users.

 [^institutionalized]: The quote is from Twilight of the Idols, a book
     that's little more than a short list of post-it notes cobbled